ThomasCvdH/DissertationVistaR/README.md

    - It’ll save new GTF files with the domain info.

 6. **Time Series Comparison (Timeseries_cross_day.R)**
-   - Use the functions here to make dataframes for comparing across days.
+   - The functions here are automatically used to make dataframes for comparing across days if the timeseries datset is selected.

 ## Features